 • Shoulders

-You shouldn’t get laser hair removal around the eyes because the laser can cause eye injury.
-Also, avoid laser hair removal on tattooed areas because your skin can get damaged.
+Apart from the eyebrow area, you shouldn’t get laser hair removal around the eyes because the laser can cause eye injury.

 If you have dark skin and dark hair, the low contrast may cause the laser treatment to affect the melanin in the skin and damage the treated area.
-The good news is that laser hair removal technology is rapidly evolving to provide more effective results for darker skin tones.
+The good news is that laser hair removal technology is rapidly evolving to provide more effective results for darker skin tones as well.

 Note: Read our article and find out if laser hair removal for blonde hair works.